jinirun/marsRover/README.md

 * There might be a possibility of collision, which is being assessed when we receive the instructions

 ## Tech Stack
-I chose Java Script as it has been a new learning for me through Tech Returners
+* I chose Java Script as it has been a new learning for me through Tech Returners
+* Used 'Prettier' for code alignment and formatting

 <table>
  <tr>